radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81sm.md

 1. Run <RLI_HOME>\bin\runZooKeeper.bat (.sh) to start ZooKeeper.

 1. From a command prompt navigate to the location where you unzipped the migration utility v2.1.X.
- >[!warn] If performing the export on Windows, run the command line as Administrator (right-click on the .exe and choose Run as Administrator option).
+ >[!warning] If performing the export on Windows, run the command line as Administrator (right-click on the .exe and choose Run as Administrator option).

 1. Run the following command (modifying the version of the migration tool and the location of the export file to match your needs).<br>
 C:\r1\migration\radiantone-migration-tool-2.1.10\migrate.bat export C:/tmp/export.zip